krishanthisera/blog/src/content/blog/edge-functions.md

 As we are clear now what is Prerendering, we shall conquer what solution we going to use.

-There are more than hand full of solutions that we can use in this case, you should be able to come up with solution using your own programing language.
-But here we use, [prerender.io](https://docs.prerender.io/) as our solution.
+There are more than hand full of solutions that we can use in this case, in fact, you should be able to come up with your own solution using your favorite programming language.
+But here we use, [Prerender.io](https://docs.Prerender.io/) as our solution.

-You can host it your own if you wish, you can follow the document [here](https://github.com/prerender/prerender).
+You can host it on your own infrastructure if you wish, you can follow the document [here](https://github.com/Prerender/Prerender).

-For this article, I am going to use their cloud offering and it has a free tier.
+For this article, I am going to use their cloud offering, which has a free tier.

-## Let see what happen under the hood
+## Let's see what happen under the hood

-First before we dig deeper into the solution, let's clarify a couple of basics.
+First, before we dig deeper into the solution, let's clarify a couple of basics.

 ### Request categories

-We can categories requests for the site based on client,
+Base on our context, we can categories requests to the web site based on client,

-- Browser client: This is a regular human user
+- __Browser client:__ This is a regular human user
-- Crawler: Web crawlers or bot who are visiting to website
+- __Crawler:__ Web crawlers or bots who are visiting to website
-- Prerender crawlers: To crawl the website with purpose of rendering
+- __Prerender crawlers:__  Crawlers from Prerender services

 ### So how can we identify them?

 Browser clients and crawlers can be easily identified by looking at the `user-agent` header.
-For the prerender, prerender itself set `x-prerender` header, so we can use that header.
+In terms of the Prerender service, Prerender service itself sends a `x-Prerender` header along with the request, so we can use that header.

 ### CloudFront event and lambada at edge integration